JK3WN/LearnAddressables/README.md

 # LearnAddressables
-Personal project used for learning addressables.
+This reopsitory is a personal project used for learning addressables.

+Uses Unity 6.1 (6000.1.10f1)